Skip to main content

 2018‐2023 HEAL‐EEG – Neurophysiologic measures of Epo treatment for hypoxic‐ischemic encephalopathy (HIE), NINDS.
 Role: Site PI University Washington School of Medicine, Total Award: $55,716

-Administration/Education Roles: Dr. Juul became Division Head Jan 2015 and has actively recruited and hired new research and clinical faculty.
-Nationally, she has been the Chair of the neonatal subboard of the American Board of Pediatrics (yes, writing exam questions!), a member of the Committee of the Fetus and Newborn and liaison to the AAP Executive Committee and is past Chair of the Developmental Brain Disorders NIH study section, and co‐editor of Avery’s Diseases of the Newborn, 10th edition.
+Administration/Education Roles: Dr. Juul was Division Head from January 2015 to December 2021.
+During this time, she recruited and hired over 30 faculty members.
+Nationally, she has been the Chair of the neonatal sub-board of the American Board of Pediatrics (yes, writing exam questions!), a member of the Committee of the Fetus and Newborn and liaison to the AAP Executive Committee, founding member of the Newborn Brain Society, QI and Research Committee, past Chair of the Developmental Brain Disorders NIH study section, and co‐editor of Avery’s Diseases of the Newborn, 10th edition and on the PAS planning committee.
 She is a sought‐after speaker at National and International meetings.
-Locally, Dr. Juul participates in the research education of undergraduate students, residents and fellows in her lab, as well as the clinical education of pediatric residents and neonatology fellows.
-She is also a member of the promotions committee, founding member of the QI and Research Committee of the Newborn Brain Society, and Associate Director of the CHDD Strategic Planning Committee, Coordinator, Central Nervous System Injury Collaborative Research.
+Locally, Dr. Juul participates in the research education of undergraduate students, residents, and fellows in her lab, as well as the clinical education of pediatric residents and neonatology fellows.
+She was also a long-time member of the promotions committee, and Associate Director of the IHDD Strategic Planning Committee, Coordinator, Central Nervous System Injury Collaborative Research.
+Dr. Juul is now director of the Institute on Human Development and Disability and holds the vision of a world where people with developmental disabilities can live, learn, work, and enjoy their lives with their families and friends in their own communities.